SvOlli/sorbus/doc/jam.rst

 old one.

 However: again due to performance the queue is not thread safe!
-So only core 1 is allowed to interact with it.
+So only the core handling the bus is allowed to interact with it.

-Core 0 on the other hand is allowed to do two things on the hardware
+The core handling the console on the other hand is allowed to do two things on the hardware side:
-side:

 -  pull the RDY line low (to stop the CPU) and back high (to let the CPU continue)